 2011: ISL Teams started serving the Northern Districts of Belize under the leadership of Dr. Frank Zamora and assisted by Denise Neal.

-2012: An ISL team served in the remote communities of the most southern district of Belize for
+2012: An ISL team served in the remote communities of the most southern district of Belize for the first time.

-2013: After reaching out to new regions, ISL was able to send an increased number of teams in the western and northern districts of Belize, resulting in the need to hire an additional ISL staff to facilitate volunteers.
+2013: After reaching out to new regions, ISL was able to send an increased number of teams in the western and northern districts of Belize, resulting in the need to hire additional ISL staff to facilitate volunteers.

 2014: Jonathan Birnbaum, ISL’s Executive Director, visited to familiarize himself with operations in Belize.

 2015: The ISL Belize staff continued to grow with the addition of an accountant.

 Where We Serve in Belize